google/googletest/README.md

 configuration may not work (or may not work well) out of the box in some environments.
 However, you can easily tweak Google Test by defining control macros on the compiler command line.
-Generally, these macros are named like GTEST_XYZ and you define them to either 1 or 0 to enable or disable a certain feature.
+Generally, these macros are named like `GTEST_XYZ` and you define them to either 1 or 0 to enable or disable a certain feature.

 We list the most frequently used macros below.
-For a complete list, see file include/gtest/internal/gtest-port.h.
+For a complete list, see file `include/gtest/internal/gtest-port.h`.

 ### Choosing a TR1 Tuple Library ###